deepasarojam-2024/UC-Berkeley-ML-AI/Capstone-Project/readme.md

 * **Sales Revenue**: Revenue generated from the transaction.
 * **Payment Method**: Method used for payment.
 * **Store Type**: Type of store where the transaction occurred.
-* **Season**: Season in which the transaction occurred.
+* **Season**: The season in which the transaction occurred.
 * **Latitude**: Latitude of the transaction location.
 * **Longitude**: Longitude of the transaction location.
 * **Country**: Country where the transaction occurred.

-**Dataset**

-The dataset for this project was synthesized using Python Faker by taking inspiration from publicly available datasets such as the H&M dataset from Kaggle and the ShopperSentiments dataset.
-It has **30, 000 records and 25 columns**.
-It includes various attributes like Transaction ID, Date, Product ID, Product Name, Product Description, Product Category, Sub Category, Color, Rating, Product Review, Quantity, Customer ID, Customer Name, Age, Price, Currency, Discounts, Sales Revenue, Payment Method, Store Type, Season, Latitude, Longitude, and Country.
+## **Feature Engineering**

+First, the dataset was analyzed in detail, cleaned, and preprocessed to be used for further processing.
+There are '18971' unique transactions in the dataset.
+Extracted year, month, day, time, month, weekday, week of the year, quarter, day of week and time of day from the 'Date' column.
+Mapped abbreviations to full names for the Countries.

-**Exploratory Data Analysis (EDA)**
+## **Exploratory Data Analysis (EDA)**

 - **Frequency of Purchases**: The analysis revealed that many users made frequent purchases in specific product categories.
 For instance, categories like "Womens Everyday Collection" and "Divided Collection" saw higher user interaction.